Kimberly Hirsch • April 29, 2024

 • Neck stiffness

-• Lyme Arthritis (in larger joints)
+• Lyme Arthritis (affecting larger joints)

 • Muscle pain